Digital-Preservation-Finland/knowledge-base/docs/database/audio_x-wav/jhove/Invalid-chunk-size/index.rst

 Analysis
 ========

-Chunk size refers to the bytes 5-8 that are the second record in a file header.
-The record states the number of bytes after the record until the end of file.
+['Chunk size refers to the bytes 5-8 that are the second record in a file header.
+The record states the number of bytes after the record until the end of file.']

 Is it a bug in the validating software? - no